 City staff did not identify any deficiencies with public facilities in the Banning SOI.
+City staff noted that as properties in the SOI are annexed over time, the City's facilities and services would not be degraded.

 City staff did not identify any social or economic communities of interest in the Banning SOI.